 is in the Lord our God but rest eternal.

-Eulogies for the West aside, we now live in end times and we have to see the signs, read the writing on the wall.
+Eulogies for the West aside, we now live in more-or-less decadent times and we have to see the signs, read the writing on the wall.
 And reading papers and watching TV makes it clear that today’s pundits don’t see these signs.
-Instead, they believe in a never-ending liberal utopia just around the corner, coming real if we only increase this and that aspect (education, free markets, growth) in quantative fashion.
+Instead, they believe in a never-ending liberal utopia just around the corner, coming real if we only increase this and that aspect (education, free markets, growth) in quantitative fashion.
 So a Spenglerian analysis comes in handy here.
 Why, exactly are we running out of steam, why is our current culture lacking vigour?

 As intimated, the Faustian culture emerged in medieval days and blossomed around 16-1700.
 Barring some good works of art after this in general it’s a dismal time, a time of decadence.
 One of these is the cult of the novel, the long, the longer than long prose narrative as the optimal expression of literature.
 Gone is the archaic, noble héroïde sung in metric stanzas; instead we get bourgeois classics, urban narratives about shopkeepers, dandies, criminals, demimondes and liberated women: ”The latter-day epic focuses on the doings of a Nana, a Bel-Ami, a Hertha, and they’re all sterile.”
 The modern novel is a product of the city and will have nothing to say mankind of the future – to future man who will live in a more authentic, but not 19th century-like, culture.
 Instead it might, using Guillaume Faye’s concept, become an archeofuturist world.